Joe-Collins-1986/minesweeper/README.md

    * Build in flag functionality to allow users to mark cells they believe to have mines.
       - **REVIEW - This functionality has been built into the game.
 Each time a user makes a guess they are asked if they wish to place a flag.
 Flags will appear as a 'F'.**
    * Build a appealing user interface whilst observing the limitations of the project scope(command-line application).
       - **REVIEW - ASCII art, use of pyfiglet, a clear function using os and colorama to colour and brighten validations were used to make the console game more appealing to the user.
-Selection options where spread over one line to give the impression of a games interface page.**
+Selection options were spread over one line to give the impression of a games interface page.**<br>
       **I also increased the console size to better accommodate the minesweeper board size.**
    ---
    </details>